 The remainder of this section focuses on three questions:

-§8.1: can NEONGOBY detect many bugs with zero false positive?

-- §8.2: what is NEONGOBY's overhead? - §8.3: what are the bugs v.s. overhead tradeoffs with different NEON-GOBY techniques?
+- §8.1: can NEONGOBY detect many bugs with low false positives? - §8.2: what is NEONGOBY's overhead? - §8.3: what are the bugs v.s. overhead tradeoffs with different NEON-GOBY techniques?

 8.1 Bug Detection Results